tekom - conferences

 Digital product passport (November 12)

 In addition, a fishbowl discussion on the topic of "The economic contribution to technical communication" with Lars Kothes (kothes GmbH), Anne Kuhsen (SEW-Eurodrive), Bernhard Rudolf (CHIRON Werke GmbH & Co.
-KG), and Bernd Waterkamp (BWeitblick Consulting) dominated the afternoon.
-The aim of the roundtable was to discuss with experts and participants from the audience what measurable value good technical communication actually creates for companies—and how this value can be made even more visible in the future.
+KG), and Bernd Waterkamp (BWeitblick Consulting) dominated the Wednesday afternoon in the arena.
+The aim of the roundtable was to discuss amongst experts and the audience what measurable value good technical communication actually creates for enterprises – and how this value can be made even more visible in the future.

 A concise conclusion aptly summed up the discussion: "The best documentation is the kind you don't see – because it's already firmly embedded in the machine."
 This formulated a forward-looking idea: when information is seamlessly integrated into products, systems, and processes, technical communication becomes invisible but all the more effective.
 It becomes an integral part of the user experience – and thus a real value driver for companies.